janessatran/railsapp/README.md

 # TIL Notes
 I built this project while going through Rails Tutorial to learn Ruby on Rails.
 It was inspired by my friends who taught me about creating a "Today I learned" (TIL) repo to write down all my notes of new things I've learned.
 Users can create an account to create a cheatsheet contribution to the learning community.
 They can also "favorite" other user's cheatsheets and follow users.
-Still a work in progress, but you can view the application here: [https://tilnotes.herokuapp.com/](https://tilnotes.herokuapp.com/)
+You can view the application here: [https://tilnotes.herokuapp.com/](https://tilnotes.herokuapp.com/)

 ## Development Notes

-### Accomplished by 06/23/2019
+### Accomplished by 06/27/2019
 * Create User authentication with cookie-based Sessions resource
 * Create tables for users, cheatsheets, relationships, favorites
 * Add admin privileges to delete users